 6) Repetition Builds Flexibility

 Think reps, not marathons.
 10–15 minutes daily beats an hour once a month.
-Use AI for weekly reviews: what worked, where you got stuck, one next tiny step.
+Review weekly: what worked, where you got stuck, one next tiny step.

 7) Know Your Red Lines

-If you notice escalation (suicidality, severe depression, trauma activation), pause AI self-help and contact a licensed professional or crisis service.
-Set these safety boundaries inside your Flow template.
+If you notice escalation (suicidality, severe depression, trauma activation), pause self-help and contact a licensed professional or crisis service.
+Build clear boundaries into your approach.

-Yes, with boundaries: not for crises, no diagnoses, protect privacy.
-Use it for reflection and skills practice.
+It can be, with boundaries: not for crises, no diagnoses, protect privacy.
 For ethics & safety, see WHO AI Guidance.

 Can I do this every day?

 Yes.
 Consistency beats intensity.
-10–20 minutes is plenty.
-See the full Flow Library for themed practice.
+10 minutes is plenty.
+You can also explore structured practice inside the Flow Library.

 Daily & Weekly Rhythm (Sustainable Routine)

-Weekly (15–20 min): review triggers, defusion wins, and values in action → choose one experiment for next week → celebrate one moment you were kinder than your critic.
+Weekly (15–20 min): review triggers + defusion wins → choose one small experiment for next week → celebrate one moment you were kinder than your critic.

-- Going too big: Ask AI for the smallest step that still honors your value.
+- Going too big: Ask: “What’s the smallest step that still honors my value?”

-- No closing ritual: Always end with one kind sentence you read aloud.
+- No closing ritual: End with one kind sentence you read aloud.

 Key Takeaways